-For each multidepartmental doctoral program in environmental toxicology, the student must meet the requirements for the Doctor of Philosophy degree with the disciplinary major (e.g., zoology) and the requirements for the environmental toxicology component of the program that are specified below.
-In partial fulfillment of the environmental toxicology component, the student must complete one of two tracks: the environmental track or the toxicology track.
-Within the environmental track there are four major interest areas: environmental dynamics; economics, policy, and law; waste management; and analytical chemistry.
-When all of the requirements for the degree have been met, both the chairperson of the department that administers the student's disciplinary major and the director of the environmental toxicology program will recommend the student for the degree.
+In partial fulfillment of the environmental toxicology major, the student must complete either the environmental track or the toxicology track.
+Course requirements for the toxicology track are designed for doctoral students in biomedical disciplines.
+Course requirements for the environmental track are designed for doctoral students in engineering, chemistry and other fields who may have less background in mammalian biology.
+When all requirements for the degree have been met, both the chairperson of the department that administers the student's disciplinary major and the director of the Doctoral Program in Environmental and Integrative Toxicological Sciences program will recommend the student for the degree.

-Where course requirements for a disciplinary major and for the environmental toxicology component of the program overlap, a given course may be counted toward both types of requirements.
+Where course requirements for a disciplinary major and for the environmental toxicology major overlap, a given course may be counted toward both requirements.

-In addition to meeting the requirements of the University and of the department and college in which the student is enrolled, the student must meet the requirements specified below.
+In addition to meeting the requirements of the university and of the department and college in which the student is enrolled, the student must meet the requirements specified below.